 Partnering with Houston for the Largest Progressive DB Project

-The city of Houston, Texas, in association with four regional water authorities, is expanding its Northeast water purification plant (NEWPP) from 80 million gallons per day (mgd) to 400 mgd, dramatically increasing its ability to support steady residential and commercial growth while reducing dependency on groundwater.
-The Houston Waterworks Team, a joint venture between CDM Smith and Jacobs, is delivering this $1.77B project in partnership with the city and the four authorities.
-The NEWPP project is the largest progressive design-build project of its kind presently underway in the United States, and construction on the 90-acre site is now underway.
+The city of Houston, Texas, in association with four regional water authorities, has expanded its Northeast water purification plant (NEWPP) from 80 million gallons per day (mgd) to 400 mgd, dramatically increasing its ability to support steady residential and commercial growth while reducing dependency on groundwater.
+The Houston Waterworks Team, a joint venture between CDM Smith and Jacobs, successfully delivered this $1.8B project in partnership with the city and the four authorities.
+The NEWPP project is the largest progressive design-build project of its kind in the United States.

 Proven Safety Performance